quantumblacklabs/kedro-starter-pyspark/README.md

 ### `SparkSession` initialisation

 This starter contains the initialisation code for `SparkSession` in the `ProjectContext` by reading the configuration from `/conf/base/spark.yml`.
 You should modify this code if you want to further customise your `SparkSession`, e.g. configuring it to use YARN.

-### Usage of `MemoryDataSet` when working with Spark objects

-Out of the box, `MemoryDataSet` works with Spark's `DataFrame`.
-However, it doesn't work with other Spark's objects such as machine learning models without further configuration.
-This starter demonstrates how you can configure `MemoryDataSet` for a Spark's machine learning model in the `catalog.yml`.

-Note that the use of `MemoryDataSet` is encouraged to propagate Spark's `DataFrame` between nodes in the pipeline.
-A best practice is delay triggering Spark actions for as long as needed to take advantage of the Spark's lazy evaluation.